-The Pender US All Cap Equity Fund is a high conviction portfolio of undervalued US equities.
+The Pender US All Cap Equity Fund is a high conviction portfolio of primarily undervalued US-listed equities.
 The manager focuses on long term capital appreciation from a core of “compounders” as well as shorter term “close the discount” stocks that are more opportunistic in nature.
 He builds the portfolio through deep fundamental analysis of the underlying businesses.
 Businesses with attractive economic characteristics are purchased at a discount to our estimate of intrinsic value to build out the concentrated portfolio.

 Pender US All Cap Equity Fund - Fact Sheet - CAD